June 30, 1934

 The next morning, 30 June 1934, Hitler was still somewhat uncertain.
 After reviewing the evidence one last time, he finally told his crony Joseph Goebbels to telephone Goering in Berlin and give him the code word "Kolibri."
 This was the signal to begin the purge.
 Hitler had given Goering complete dictatorial powers to implement the plan using all of the resources of the state.
 After this, Hitler himself drove out with his boys that morning to Röhm's resort hotel, where (accounts vary) Hitler walked in, found Röhm in bed, confronted Röhm personally about his disloyalty, and ordered his arrest.
 Another SA man at the hotel, Obergruppenfuhrer for Silesia Heines, was reportedly found in bed with another man and was shot either on the spot or in Munich.
 About 200 SA men in Munich were sent to Stadelheim prison.

-Leading figures throughout Germany of the left-wing Strasserist faction of the Nazi Party, along with its figurehead, Gregor Strasser, were murdered, as well as prominent conservative anti-Nazis.
-It was not a political purge except as related to individuals' attitude towards Hitler - it was not, for instance, directed just at "liberals" or "conservatives" as we would understand those terms.
-Many of those killed are in the SA.
-Goering personally leads an armed assault on the SA headquarters on Wilhelm Strasse.
+Hitler's following included people from across the political spectrum.
+The NSDAP was the "National Socialist" party, and some took the word "socialist" literally (in fact, it was sort of a euphemism for German nationalism).
+Leading figures of the left-wing "Strasserist" faction of the Party, along with its figurehead, Gregor Strasser, were murdered.
+So, too, however, were prominent people who could not even remotely be considered Left-wing or socialist.
+It was not a political purge except as related to people's attitudes towards Hitler - it was not, for instance, directed just at "liberals" or "conservatives" as we would understand those terms.
+Many of those killed were in the SA and extremely militaristic, with fervent hatred of the Soviet Union.
+Goering personally led an armed assault on the SA headquarters on Wilhelm Strasse.

 |Ernst Röhm (back left) and Karl Ernst (back right) ca. 1933 (Ang, Federal Archives).|

-Just to give a brief flavor of the victims, they included:
+Just to give a brief flavor of the victims, the victims included:

 - Journalist Fritz Gerlicht, who had betrayed the 1923 Beer Hall Putsch and with whom Goering also had a personal score to settle;